InfoGraphTheory/infograph/README.md

 # edge vertex
 Being able to treat the edge as a vertex has an advantage when it comes to modeling in detail.
 It means that every time an edge is made, a new possible vertex is added to the graph.
-Hence for each new edge *n* new edges can potentially be drawn, where *n* it the number of verticies in the graph.
+Hence for each new edge, *n* new edges can potentially be drawn, where *n* it the number of verticies in the graph.

 # info table
-Since an info graph consists of info triples and info triples consists of three verticies, an info graph can be written in a simple table format with three rows which here is called an info table.
+Since an info graph consists of info triples and info triples consists of three verticies, an info graph can be written in a simple table format with three columns which we call an info table.
-The first row in the info table is for the edge vertex which is the identifier.
+The first column in the info table is for primary key which is the idetifier of the edge vertex.
+The other columns holds the identifiers of the adjacent verticies of the info triple.